brsr/mapstuff/README.md

-# mapproj
+# mapstuff

-Python implementations of some map projections that don't currently exist in [PROJ](https://github.com/OSGeo/PROJ).
-Currently under construction and probably not of interest to anyone else yet :)
+A package for experimenting with map projections and other cartography stuff.
+Not a practical cartography package, most of the stuff included here is not optimized for speed or memory.

 Depends on:
 * [geopandas](https://github.com/geopandas/geopandas),